Daniellllo13/Tic-tac-toe-/README.md

 # Tutorial to a Readme (Titel på ditt projekt)
 Tic-tac-toe
 ## Description (Beskrivning)
-I'll create a tic-tac-toe that gives you 2 choices whether you meet your friend or a bot.
-I will make use of everything I have learned during the year of programming.
+I Will make tic-tac-toe game that you can play regardless if you are alone or with frineds.
+You will have two choices whether you meet your mate or you can go against a bot.
+You will be able to play whenever you feel to, the instructions are going to be easy to understand.
+I will use all experience that i have gained during this year of coding, I will se what iam capable of, can i really do this game good.
+I will try to make this game funny, and without any problems, you will not have to check who won, the game will do it for you.
+Your job is just to think of your next step.
 ***Här bör du kort förklara vilket eller vilka språk programmet är skrivet i samt vad syftet med projektet är.***
-Python and only python.
-I will test myself.
-How much have i really learn this year?
-Or how much do i understand?
-That is what iam going to test.
+I have answerd this question above this one.

 ## Technology/Languages/Built with (Teknologier/Språk/Byggt med - välj en)

 ***Här kan du beskriva vilka språk som driver vilka delar av projektet, exempelvis att du skrivit frontend med JavaScript och Python för backend.
 Det kan även vara nyttigt att berätta vilka ramverk eller bibliotek du använt här för de olika delarna.
 För exemplena givna är React (för JS) och Flask (Python) bra att nämna.
 Utelämna add-ons eller plugins, lämna dessa till Acknowledgements.***

-I have only used python, therefore no other languages ​​are involved
+I have only used python, therefore no other languages ​​are involved.
+It was really not requierd of other languageses.

 ## Requirements/Prerequisites (Krav)